ROCm/amd_matrix_instruction_calculator/README.md

 * ACC\_CD
     * Single bit that controls whether the C\[\] and D\[\] matrices use the ArchVGPR space (when set to 0) or the AccVGPR space (when set to 1)

-### Details of the VOP3P Matrix Multiplication Instruction Encoding for AMD RDNA&trade; 3 Architectures
+### Details of the VOP3P Matrix Multiplication Instruction Encoding in the AMD RDNA&trade; 3 Architecture
 In the RDNA 3 architecture, matrix multiplications instructions contain "WMMA", or wave matrix multiply accumulate, in their mnemonics.
 This section details the instruction encoding and the configuration fields for these instructions.